The ‘Aiea Public Library is an authorized Passport Acceptance Facility. Learn about passport processing hours and requirements.

 All programs are subject to change.
 See a schedule of upcoming events on the HSPLS Events Calendar.

-Best for an audience of children ages 3—5 but all are welcome
+Best for an audience of children ages 3—5

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.